ZER0/ui-html-addon/README.md

-  - We use the web standards, but we limit the changes can be done to an element: for instance, devs could be expected to be able to set all events or styling they can set in HTML and they could be surprised that it doesn't work (sure we can raise a nice warning about it if they're trying to do so)
+  - We use the web standards, but we limit the changes can be done to an element: for instance, devs could be expected to be able to set all events or styling they can set in HTML and they could be surprised that it doesn't work (sure we can raise a nice warning about it if they're trying to do so).

 # Discussion